luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

 aws_secret_access_key=je7MtGbClwBF/2Zp9Utk/h3yCo8nvbEXAMPLEKEY
 ```

-The account corresponding to these credentials should have the below mentioned AWS Identity and Access Management (IAM) policy.
-This policy allows the account associated with these permissions to describe and filter log events within all log groups in the specified AWS account which is crucial for setting up the necessary permissions to forward CloudWatch logs to SigNoz.
+The account corresponding to these credentials should have the below-mentioned AWS Identity and Access Management (IAM) policy.
+This policy allows the account associated with these permissions to describe and filter log events within all log groups in the specified AWS account, which is crucial for setting up the necessary permissions to forward CloudWatch logs to SigNoz.

 ```bash
 {